 1. A flat rate of up to 40 % of eligible direct staff costs may be used in order to cover the remaining eligible costs of an operation.
 The Member State shall not be required to perform a calculation to determine the applicable rate.

-2. For operations supported by the AMIF, the ISF, the BMVI, the ESF+, the JTF and the ERDF, salaries and allowances paid to participants shall be considered additional eligible costs not included in the flat rate.
+2. For operations supported by the ERDF, the ESF+, the JTF, the AMIF, the ISF and the BMVI , salaries and allowances paid to participants shall be considered additional eligible costs not included in the flat rate.

 3. The flat rate referred to in paragraph 1 of this Article shall not be applied to staff costs calculated on the basis of a flat rate as referred to in Article 55(1).